 - 3.15 A single service could be an ODPS in its entirety or include one or more dissociable sections which have the principle purpose of providing programmes to members of the public.
 A provider may offer a programme download or streaming service within a broader, non-audiovisual online offering.
-This part of the overall service may be considered to be a "dissociable section" and will be an ODPS if it meets the criteria under the Act. - 3.16 Ofcom acknowledges that this assessment may not always be straightforward and will depend on the particular circumstances of each case.
-A 'dissociable section' might, for instance, include a subdomain of a web property or a distinct part of an app or certain types of user accounts that provide access to a particular category of programmes.
-However, technical features or product design alone are not the decisive factor in assessing whether part of a service constitutes a 'dissociable section'.10 - 3.17 When considering whether a section of a service is 'dissociable' from the rest, providers might consider the extent to which programmes within that part are provided for their own value as a standalone feature, rather than as linked or supplementary to other forms of content on the service. - 3.18 Government has made clear that newspaper websites as a whole are outside the scope of the regulations, except where they provide a dissociable video-on-demand service.
+This part of the overall service may be considered to be a "dissociable section" and will be an ODPS if it meets all the relevant criteria under the Act. - 3.16 Ofcom acknowledges that this assessment may not always be straightforward and will depend on the particular circumstances of each case.
+A "dissociable section" might, for instance, include a subdomain of a web property or a distinct part of an app or certain types of user accounts that provide access to a particular category of programmes.

+- However, technical features or product design alone are not the decisive factor in assessing whether part of a service constitutes a "dissociable section" 11. - 3.17 When considering whether a section of a service is 'dissociable' from the rest, providers might consider the extent to which programmes within that part are provided for their own value as a standalone feature, rather than as linked or supplementary to other forms of content on the service. - 3.18 Government has made clear that newspaper websites as a whole are outside the scope of the regulations, except where they provide a dissociable video-on-demand service.
 Each case will turn on its own facts but, to provide an illustrative example, a standalone section of a newspaper website which is dedicated to hosting programmes might be considered as a dissociable ODPS if the programmes are independent of the written press articles.
-But, in a scenario where such programmes were embedded in the editorial content, or there were other links between the audiovisual offer and the main activity of providing news in written form, such that the video content was merely an indissociable complement to it, these would not be expected to fall within the ODPS framework.11
+But, in a scenario where such programmes were embedded in the editorial content, or there were other links between the audiovisual offer and the main activity of providing news in written form, such that the video content was merely an indissociable complement to it, these would not be expected to fall within the ODPS framework. - 3.19 It may also be relevant to consider how the service is experienced from a user's perspective; for instance, a 'dissociable section' of a service might feel qualitatively different from other parts.

-10 See Summary - Judgement of the Court (Second Chamber), 21 October 2015 (Case C-347/14, New Media Online GmbH v Bundeskommunikationssenat): "When carrying out the analysis, the fact that the audiovisual offer at issue is presented in the principal domain of the website concerned or in a subdomain of that website cannot be the decisive factor".

-- 3.19 It may also be relevant to consider how the service is experienced from a user's perspective; for instance, a 'dissociable section' of a service might feel qualitatively different from other parts.
 Relevant factors here could include whether the relevant section is distinguished substantively from other parts of the service in terms of its purpose, content and form.
-Where the information is available, relevant quantitative indicators could include the use, amount and reach of video content compared with the rest of the service. - 3.20 Where one or more dissociable sections of a service are considered to constitute ondemand programme services, only those sections will be covered by the regulation.
+Where the information is available, relevant quantitative indicators could include the use, amount and reach of video content compared with the rest of the service. - 3.20 Where one or more dissociable sections of a service are considered to constitute ondemand programme services, only those sections will be covered by the regulatory requirements for ODPS.